Taupe: Description

 Taupe is a vague color term which may refer to almost any grayish-brown, brownish-gray, or warm gray color.
 It often overlaps with tan and even people who use color professionally (such as designers and artists) frequently disagree as to what "taupe" means.
 Taupe itself, however, is not directly correlated with such colors as purple or pink.
 There is no single, generally recognized authority for such terms, but the addition of such colors can create a wider variety of shades which can benefit either art.

-When viewed on a precisely calibrated monitor, the color displayed above-right matches the color sample called taupe referenced in the 1930 book A Dictionary of Color, the world standard for color terms before the invention of computers.
+When viewed on a precisely calibrated monitor, the color displayed adjacent matches the color sample called taupe referenced in the 1930 book A Dictionary of Color, the world standard for color terms before the invention of computers.
 However, the word taupe may often be used to refer to lighter shades of taupe today, and therefore another name for this color is dark taupe.

-According to the Dictionary of Color, the first use of "taupe" as a color name in English was in the early 19th century; but the earliest citation recorded by the Oxford English Dictionary is from 1911.
+According to the Dictionary of Color, the first use of "taupe" as a color name in English was in the early 19th century, but the earliest citation recorded by the Oxford English Dictionary is from 1911.

 The normalized color coordinates for taupe are identical to dark lava, which was formalized as a color name in the ISCC–NBS system in 1955.